rism-digital/muscat-guidelines/default/pl/work_670.md

 Wprowadzić numer strony i tytuł dzieła jak w źródle odniesienia.

 ##### Przykład
-GarveyJacksonW : p.
+- GarveyJacksonW: p.
 2-3 (Crazy Jane ("Why fair maid in ev'ry feature") A favorite song...with an accompaniment for the harp or piano forte)
-RitchieW 2008 : p.
+- RitchieW 2008: p.
 110 (A song with lyrics written by Matthew Lewis, composed by Harriett Abrams, entitled "Crazy Jane" (c.1799))